Krzysiek555/django-scripts-tracker/docs/index.md

 * `CHECK_SCRIPT_GIT_STATUS` - a flag, when set to `True` - scripts with uncommited changes **won't** get marked as applied ones after their execution (default: `False`)

+* `SCRIPTS_TRACKER` - a dict, with optional configurations.
+Currently only one key is in use: `auto_run`, which indicates whether all unapplied scripts should be automatically run after performing migrations (default: `{ 'auto_run': False }`)

 Python and Django compatibility
 -------------------------------